trealla-prolog/trealla-OLDv1/README.md

 to do the tests under *valgrind* memory checking.

-A 'make debug' build compiles in 0.2s with *tcc* and 2s with *clang* and *gcc*.
+A 'make debug' build compiles in 0.2s with *tcc* and about 2s with *clang* and *gcc*.
 Should build on any Unix-like system with a C99 compiler (could do C89 with a few cosmetic tweaks).
-Has been tested on Manjaro, Ubuntu, FreeBSD and Raspbian (both 32 & 64-bit) systems.
+Has been tested on Manjaro, Ubuntu, FreeBSD and Raspbian (32 & 64-bit) systems.
+There are no plans for a Windows port.

 Usage